Posted in Faith, Family

 Hey there…how are ya?

-Currently I’m 29-years old and living in an apartment in North Olmsted, Ohio.
-A ruined marriage by both parties due to lack of maturity and lack of commitment led me to making life decisions I thought I’d never make and choosing to drown myself in lack of reality.
+Currently, I’m 29 years old and living in an apartment in North Olmsted, Ohio.
+A ruined marriage by both parties due to lack of maturity and lack of commitment led me to make life decisions I thought I’d never make, and I chose to drown myself in a lack of reality.
 I also wandered quite far from the safety net of being under Christ and learned some of the repercussions of having done so.
-Thankfully God didn’t leave me in the pit where I put myself. 🙂
+Thankfully, God didn’t leave me in the pit where I put myself. 🙂

 I’m glad I did.